nirtamir2/talks/2025-06-25/src/slides.md

 ![Three.js logo](/three.js%20logo.svg){.w-30.absolute}

-React Three Fiber is a React renderer for three.js
+### React Three Fiber is a React renderer for three.js

 <!--
 R3F is a React renderer for Three.js - which means it uses React's reconciliation to manage your 3D scene.
 Instead of imperatively creating objects and adding them to the scene, you declare what you want using JSX.
 It handles all the setup boilerplate and gives you React's component model for free.
+So we get props, state, hooks and JSX just like react but inside Three.js world.
+Let's see it in action.
 -->

 ---